 - Add the shrimp, mayonnaise, sour cream, mozzarella, parmesan, thyme, salt, pepper, onion powder, and one teaspoon of the creole seasoning to a large bowl.
 Mix well.

 - Place the toasted rounds on a baking sheet and top each with a spoonful of the topping.
 Sprinkle with a pinch of creole seasoning and bake for six to eight minutes, or until the cheese melts and topping is lightly browned.

 - Serve immediately or at room temperature.

 **This recipe was originally published on December 20, 2017.
-It was republished on December 12, 2020, with new photos, expanded directions, and tips.
+It was republished on May 4, 2022, with new photos, an FAQ, and expanded tips.